baysao/meteorkitchen-template-plugins/README.md

 # meteorkitchen-template-plugins
 ===
-Meteorkitchen plugins for generate custom component by using doT template engine
+[Meteor Kitchen](http://www.meteorkitchen.com/)  plugins for generate custom component by using [doT](http://olado.github.io/doT/) template engine

 Plugin help generate custom code of component without create new plugin for new type of component